I’ll admit right away that Google Ads are not a good fit for every business.

 With search engine optimization (SEO), it can take months to even years to get your business to rank high on the first page of Google.
 But once your website is ranking high, then you don’t pay for all the clicks.

-With Google AdWords, you can get your business #1 within hours, but of course, you have to pay for each click.
+With Google Ads, you can get your business #1 within hours, but of course, you have to pay for each click.

-Here’s the key takeaway – Google AdWords gives you the ability to test different keywords quickly to see if they drive sales for your business.
+Here’s the key takeaway – Google Ads give you the ability to test different keywords quickly to see if they drive sales for your business.
 Yes, it will cost money to test the keywords because you’ll be paying for clicks.

 However, you’ll save money in the long run because you’ll ensure you’re investing your SEO budget on keywords that will actually generate sales when your website is ranking.